Sri Lanka by Local Rail

 Overnight: Cinnamon Wild Resort, Yala National Park or Similar (B, L, D)

-This morning, after breakfast and checking out of the hotel, we head north to Ella, a charming town nestled in the highlands.
+This morning, after breakfast and checking out of the hotel, we’ll head north by private coach to Ella, a charming town nestled in the highlands.
 The views through Ella Gap are breathtaking, and on clear evenings, you can catch a glimpse of the subtle glow from the Great Basses lighthouse along Sri Lanka’s southern coast.

 We’ll arrive in Ella in time for lunch at a local restaurant.
-After lunch we’ll walk through this colourful town and walk along the Demodara Nine Arch Bridge, one of the best examples of colonial-era railway engineering in the world.
+After lunch we’ll travel by Tuk Tuk through this colourful town and visit the Demodara Nine Arch Bridge, one of the best examples of colonial-era railway engineering in the world.
 This iconic bridge, made of stone and cement is a viaduct connecting Ella and Demodara train stations.
 The rail line passes under itself, going around the loop and emerging from a tunnel, which runs directly beneath the Demodara railway station.
 The rail loop is approximately 900 metres long and the tunnel is 320 m in length.
 It is considered the only loop in the world with a railway station situated directly over a tunnel at a spiral loop.

 We’ll check into our hotel in the mid afternoon where the rest of your day and evening is free.